 If you create assignments based on any of these ideas, please consider sharing the instructions.
 We will post sample assignments in a members-only forum for other members to use or adapt for their own courses.

 Members-only Notes may be created and edited at present.
 For instructions, see "Create a Note" in the Help section.
 Direct editing by students and instructors for the other fields mentioned above (Tags, Synopsis/Outline, Quotation), and for Mentor Profiles, is now being implemented.
 We beg your patience in viewing this as a pilot program, experimental in nature, so please consult with us before designing your course to ensure that we are able to support it.
 We solicit your ideas.
-We hope to benefit from lessons learned through the activities of a few courses during 2019.
+We hope to benefit from lessons learned through the activities of a few courses during fall 2019.

 Conclusion: Online resources and Graduate Student Learning